Skip to main content

 Sync New Ad Accounts

 When you add a new ad account to a Business Manager you’ve already connected, it won’t appear automatically.
-To pull in the new account:
+To pull in the new account, click Sync on the relevant profile card.
+This re-queries Facebook for that profile and pulls in any newly accessible accounts.

 1. Go to Integrations → Facebook → Profiles.

-2. Find the profile that has access to the new account.
+2. Find the profile that should have access to the new Page and click Re-Authenticate.

 Re-authenticate a Profile